Alter Link – GREEN SEED – Verbesserung der Energieversorgung im ländlichen Raum und Aufbau nachhaltiger Landschaften und Lebensgrundlagen

 ClimCalc

-Together with the Federal Environment Agency and Graz University of Technology, BOKU has developed the CO2 balancing tool "ClimCalc".
-A user-friendly emissions accounting tool.
-This open-source tool helps students and organizations of all kinds to calculate their emissions and reduce their footprint.
+Together with the Environment Agency Austria (Umweltbundesamt) and Graz University of Technology (TU Graz), BOKU developed the CO₂ accounting tool "ClimCalc."
+This user-friendly, open-source tool helps students, pupils, and organizations of all kinds calculate their emissions and reduce their carbon footprint.

 Continue reading